-This International Standard specifies a model for observations using terminology that is based on current practice in a variety of scientific and technical disciplines.
-It is designed to apply across disciplines, so the best or "most neutral" term has been used in naming the classes, attributes and associations provided.
+This document specifies a model for observations using terminology that is based on current practice in a variety of scientific and technical disciplines.
+It is designed to apply across disciplines, so the best or “most neutral” term has been used in naming the classes, attributes and associations provided.
 The terminology does not, however, correspond precisely with any single discipline.
-As an aid to implementers, a mapping from the element names specified in this International Standard to common terminology in some application domains is provided in Annex B.
+As an aid to implementers, a mapping from the element names specified in this document to common terminology in related application domains is provided in Annex B.